What Can You Really Do With a Nursing Informatics Degree?

 What to Expect From a Career in Nursing Informatics

 Nurse informaticists track and analyze enormous amounts of patient data, guiding clinical and administrative decision-making.
-They help healthcare providers meet ever-expanding technological needs These nurses often earn a competitive salary and have opportunities for career advancement.
-Earning a degree in health informatics in this rapidly growing and innovative field offers several advantages.
+They help healthcare providers meet ever-expanding technological needs.
+These nurses often earn a competitive salary and have opportunities for career advancement.
+Earning a master’s degree in health informatics offers several advantages.

 Improve Patient Outcomes